 Is Homemade Pesto Worth the Effort?

-First of all, it’s not much work.
-Really, it comes together extremely quickly.
+First of all, it's not much work.
+Really, it comes together very quickly.

 Plus, it's a wonderful way to preserve your hard-earned garden herbs.

 But also, and importantly, it's difficult to find a store-bought basil pesto that uses all quality ingredients.